shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 `MIMIC (Multimodal Interactive Mixed Reality Interface & Control)`

 ## 1.4 One-Line Pitch
-`A mixed reality world which mirrors the movement and picking up of objects available in the virtual world.`
+`A mixed reality world which shows the environment of a bowling alley.
+One can mimic the picking up of the bowling ball, aim for the balls and try to knock them down.`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: